TrimBiggs/calico-mesos-deployments/docs/mesos/README.md

 #### Quick Start a Sample Cluster:
-- [CentOS Vagrant guide](VagrantCentOS.md) will set up a Calico-ready Mesos cluster, including the Docker containerizer
+- [CentOS Vagrant guide](VagrantCentOS.md) will set up a Calico-ready Mesos cluster.
+At present this demonstration only supports the Docker containerizer and not the Unified Containerizer.

 #### Installation guides:
 - [Mesos Cluster Preparation Guide](MesosClusterPreparation.md) provides
-details on how to install the required services for a Calico Mesos cluster.
+details on how to prepare your deployment with required services to function as a Calico Mesos cluster.
 - [Docker Containerizer Usage Guide](UsageGuideDockerContainerizer.md)
 explains how to configure and launch tasks with Calico using the Docker containerizer.
-- [Manual Calico Mesos Install Guide](ManualInstallCalicoMesos.md) explains how to configure a Calico cluster that uses the Mesos unified containerizer.
+- [Manual Calico Mesos Install Guide](ManualInstallCalicoMesos.md) explains how to install Calico for use with the Unified Containerizer.

 #### Demonstration guides:
 - [Stars demo](stars-demo/) uses the Docker containerizer to show